 The native file format of files that you produce in GIMP is XCF, but this isn't suitable for use elsewhere.
-When you've finished working on an image in GIMP, you need to save to one of the many different formats that GIMP offers.
+When you've finished working on an image in GIMP, you need to save to one of the many different standard formats that GIMP offers.

 In the case of graphics for a web page, PNG files are becoming increasingly popular and the steps to produce PNG files in GIMP are very straightforward.